awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.vpc.md

 You can launch your environment in a custom VPC to customize networking and security settings\.
 Elastic Beanstalk lets you choose which subnets to use for your resources, and how to configure IP addresses for the instances and load balancer in your environment\.
 An environment is locked to a VPC when you create it, but you can change subnet and IP address settings on a running environment\.

-For instructions on creating a VPC for use with Elastic Beanstalk, see [Using Elastic Beanstalk with Amazon Virtual Private Cloud](vpc.md)\.
+For instructions on creating a VPC for use with Elastic Beanstalk, see [Using Elastic Beanstalk with Amazon VPC](vpc.md)\.

 ## Configuring VPC settings in the Elastic Beanstalk console<a name="environments-cfg-vpc-console"></a>